HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 - The REST API request body size is limited to 5 MB.
 - A search result is limited to 10,000 results.

-## Preparing your Kubernetes Cluster
+## Preparing your Kubernetes cluster

 Make sure that your Kubernetes nodes meet the requirements before running OpenSearch in your Kubernetes cluster.
 Set the configuration of both the maximum number of open files and the maximum memory allocation capabilities.